guasek/CarND-Advanced-Lane-Lines-Detection/README.md

 Example result of transformation:

 ![alt text][image4]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Lane detection is performed in the `update_lane_lines_positions` method of `LaneLine` class.
 It comprises of the following steps:
 * histogram generation and detecting base positions of left and right lanes,